-- · Your direct manager or supervisor, or higher manager, or if you are not an employee, your usual point of contact at Wolters Kluwer - · An HR representative, either directly or through Workday help (available to Wolters Kluwer employees only) - · A member of the Global Law and Compliance Department - · The SpeakUp system.
+- Your direct manager or higher manager within your line of reporting - An HR representative - A member of the Global Law and Compliance Department - The Ethics & Compliance Committee, via email or through the SpeakUp system.

 Resources

 In most cases, your manager is the first resource for any questions or concerns you may have.
 Wolters Kluwer has various specialized departments and functions for matters described in this Code: